Lovrom8/RSMods/docs/avalonia-migration.md

   absent and checks extraction success, removing the old reliance on WinForms' eager startup unpack.
 - This completes the Avalonia Set-and-Forget screen.

+### Set-and-Forget service split (post-migration cleanup)

+- Retired the `SetAndForgetMods` static god-facade (five responsibilities plus three unrelated pieces of global state) now that WinForms is gone and the screen is its only consumer.
+It became four injected, singleton-registered Core services under `RSMods.SetAndForget`.
+- `CachePsarcService` owns the `cache.psarc` lifecycle (unpack, backup, repack, restore, cleanup, import, default-file staging) and a single `Modify(cache => cache.Inject(...))` primitive that centralises the "ensure unpacked → mutate → repack" round-trip every mod used to repeat. `CacheModification.Inject` throws when an injection does not take, so a partially-applied mod can no longer be reported as success.
+The self-contained one-file mods (exit-game, direct-connect, increased-volume) and `AddCustomTunings` are thin methods over `Modify`.
+- The existing `TuningService` is now injected directly into the view-model instead of being forwarded through the facade.
+The former shared `unknownTunings` dictionary is gone: `GetUnknownTuningLookup` returns an immutable `UnknownTuningLookup` the view-model holds, and `Load()`/`Save()` convenience overloads keep the custom-mods path out of the frontend.
+- `ProfileToneService` owns profile enumeration, the imported `Tone2014` cache (now instance state, not a static dictionary), and tone-manager updates through `CachePsarcService`.
+- `FastLoadService` owns the drive-prompt decision and intro-asset selection behind an injected `IDriveInfoProvider` boundary (`WmiDriveInfoProvider` is the production implementation), covered by `FastLoadServiceTests` with a fake provider.
+- Fixed `ImportExistingSettings`, which previously always returned `true`: it now reports whether both extractions succeeded, and the view-model surfaces a failure instead of silently continuing.
+- `GUI.Core`, `GUI.Core.Tests` (32 passing), and `GUI.Avalonia` build with zero warnings.

 ### Twitch migration (Step 0 shared foundation)

 - Moved the polymorphic Twitch reward types and native effect request/response DTOs into `GUI.Core`, then